Diabetes

 Use in Specific Populations

-• Pregnancy: Available data with RYBELSUS® are not sufficient to determine a drug-associated risk for major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
-Based on animal reproduction studies, there may be risks to the fetus from exposure to RYBELSUS®.
-Use only if the potential benefit justifies the potential risk to the fetus
+• Pregnancy: Available data with RYBELSUS® are not sufficient to determine a drug associated risk for major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
+Discontinue RYBELSUS® in women at least 2 months before a planned pregnancy due to the long washout period for semaglutide

 • Pediatric Use: Safety and effectiveness of RYBELSUS® have not been established in pediatric patients